efnats/chiagarden/README.md

 [plotting](https://github.com/efnats/chiagarden/tree/main/plotting) contains various scripts for managing, monitoring and automating the (re)plotting process.

+# taco_list

+[taco_list](https://github.com/efnats/chiagarden/tree/main/taco_list) is a simple wrapper script to list your destination disks and execute any command with the given parameters - for example chia_plot_sink

 ## Getting Started

 To get started with ChiaGarden, clone the repository, and follow the instructions in each directory for setting up and configuring your Chia farm.